Can A Global Gig Economy Save Refugees Through Distributed Work?

 We started thinking about the Gig Economy as the solution to bringing much needed paying work to refugees, reducing the burden of acclimation by local governments and reducing the incidents of violence spurred by perceptions of refugees displacing native workers.

 Non-profits, most notably Samasource, are helping broker jobs for those in camps, which is one piece of the equation.
 Karine and I discussed more the local issues once a refugee finds themselves in Turkey or Germany or France.
 Given that the reason for their immigration is one of global significance, why must the local government and business be the only entities capable of providing access to work—why can’t large firms from around the world reach out to refugees and help them find work not where they ended up, but where the work is needed.

-We have all heard about how hard it is for people with certifications in one country to get work in their professions when they are force to immigrate to another country.
-This issues involves professions ranging from welding and electrical, to plumbing to healthcare.
+We have all heard about how hard it is for people with certifications in one country to get work in their professions when they are forced to immigrate to another country.
+This issue involves professions ranging from welding and electrical to plumbing to healthcare.
 Doctors and nurses trained and working in one country must go through several levels of reexamination in order to once again serve as caregivers.